 Yoga is very much about emunah—faith—in oneself and in God.
 That recognition and trust is already half the practice.

 Much of my work is religiously motivated, either pursuing spiritual ideas, or working from Biblical accounts and stories.
-Whether religiously inspired, or from the passion I feel for life, my art expresses a deep joy in God’s creation.
+Art is one of my pathways to expressing the deep joy and pain in being part of God’s creation.